Involvement Opportunities

 Parents of the Year

-The Parents of the Year (POY) program is a unique family recognition program that has existed at Texas A&M since 1956.
-The award, given once a year, recognizes the dedication and involvement of Aggie family members.
-Families selected as Parents of the Year are invited to be recognized during Family Weekend events, Parents of the Year reunion events, and other campus activities.
+The Parents of the Year (POY) program has recognized the dedication and involvement of Aggie family members since 1956.
+Families selected as Parents of the Year are honored during Family Weekend, POY reunion events, and other campus activities.

 Learn more about Parents of the Year